isiahArrufat/Safe-space_backend/readme.md

 ## Overview

-This auth-express-login project uses httpOnly cookies to securely store JWTs, protecting them from being accessed by client-side scripts and thus mitigating XSS risks.
-CSRF protection is implemented using the csurf middleware, which requires a valid CSRF token for state-changing requests, preventing CSRF attacks.
-Using httpOnly cookies is a step towards securing your application against such vulnerabilities.
+This auth-express-login project uses `httpOnly cookies` to securely store `JWTs`, protecting them from being accessed by client-side scripts and thus mitigating `XSS` risks. `CSRF` protection is implemented using the csurf middleware, which requires a valid `CSRF token` for state-changing requests, preventing `CSRF attacks`.
+Using `httpOnly cookies` is a step towards securing your application against such vulnerabilities.
 There are videos listed below that speak to each technology.

 This app includes authroutes for Register, Login, Logout, and checking Authentication all handled in an `authController`